 - i.
-Demonstrate that Respondent, its member entities, and/or key personnel have successfully served in lead developer roles for completed projects of a similar scale and scope to the Project proposed by Respondent; - ii.
-Provide evidence of sufficient organizational capability to ensure successful and timely delivery of the Project; and - iii.
-Provide library and community center designers and/or consultants as part of the Respondent team.
+Demonstrate that Respondent, its member entities, and/or key personnel have successfully served in lead developer roles for completed projects of a similar scale and scope to the Project proposed by Respondent; and - ii.
+Provide evidence of sufficient organizational capability to ensure successful and timely delivery of the Project.